Spread the love

 • Kisol Village: Southeast of Ruteng, known for the rare Orange-footed Scrubfowl, Brown-capped Fantail, Yellow-spectacled White-eye, Flores Green Pigeon, Flores Crow, Thick-billed Dark-eye, Black-fronted Flowerpecker, Flame-breasted Sunbird, Flores Hawk-Eagle, Moluccan and Wallace’s Scops-Owl, Black-naped Fruit-Dove, Mees’s Nightjar, and more.

-• Kelimutu National Park: Near Ende and Maumere, where montane endemics like Bare-throated Whistler, Flores Green Pigeon, Dark-backed Imperial Pigeon, Crested Dark-eye, Ruddy Cuckoo Dove, and Five-coloured Munia can be spotted along trekking paths.
+• Kelimutu National Park – Located near Ende and Maumere, it is home to montane endemics such as the Bare-throated Whistler, Flores Green Pigeon, Dark-backed Imperial Pigeon, Crested Dark-eye, Ruddy Cuckoo Dove, and Five-coloured Munia, which can be spotted along the trekking paths.

 These locations across Flores offer a diverse range of habitats, from wetlands to montane forests, providing birdwatchers with an exceptional opportunity to observe a wide array of bird species, including many endemics and rare birds.
 And if you’re lucky, maybe even some wildlife at these places.